John Wesley Hardt

-Bishop John Hardt
+Bishop John Wesley Hardt

 Ordained deacon and elder by Bishop A. Frank Smith, he joined the Texas Annual Conference.
 John Hardt served four other pastorates in the Texas Conference, each one involved with a major building program.
 In 1977 after serving at First United Methodist Church, Beaumont, Texas, for eighteen years, he was appointed District Superintendent of the Houston East District, where he was elected to the episcopacy by the Jurisdictional Conference in 1980.
 He was assigned to the Oklahoma Area.
 Following retirement in 1988 he has served as Bishop-in-Residence at Perkins School of Theology at SMU, Dallas Texas, and now is Bishop-in-Residence Emeritus.

 John was a delegate to all General Conferences from 1960 to 1980, and has been active on general and conference agencies.
-He has served as a trustee of St. Paul School of Theology, Lon Morris College, Southern Methodist University, Oklahoma City University and has received honorary degrees from Southwestern University and Oklahoma City University.
+He has served as a trustee of St. Paul School of Theology, Lon Morris College, Southern Methodist University, Oklahoma City University, and has received honorary degrees from Southwestern University and Oklahoma City University.
 He has been active in Rotary International and has traveled extensively.
 He is the author of four books, a book of sermons entitled, Not the Ashes, but the Fire, published in 1977, Lakeview, A Story of Inspiring Unity, published in 1992, Cecil Peeples, Giant of the 20th Century, and Forward in Faith, a history of Marvin United Church, Tyler, TX, published in 1999.

 They were the parents of four children: Betty (Mrs. Ed Lesko), William C., John S., and James J. (known as Joe).
-Eight grandchildren and eight great-grandchildren are also part of their main circle of love and pride.
+Eight grandchildren and eight great-grandchildren were also part of their main circle of love and pride.